CoderAditya04/taskManager/README.md

 - React: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for quickly styling the application.
-- [Any other technologies you may have used]

 ## Getting Started